Johnny Mnemonic (film)

-A longer version (103 mins) of the film that is closer to the director's cut premiered in Japan on April 15, 1995, featuring a score by Mychael Danna and different editing.
+A longer version (103 mins) of the film premiered in Japan on April 15, 1995, featuring a score by Mychael Danna and more scenes involving Kitano.
 The film was released in the United States on May 26, 1995.
-In 2022, a black-and-white edition of the film, titled Johnny Mnemonic: In Black and White, was released.
+In 2022, a black-and-white edition of the film, titled Johnny Mnemonic: In Black and White was released, which Longo characterized as closer to his original vision.